dbt-labs/metricflow/README.md

 - Metric aggregation to different time granularities
 - And so much more

-As a developer, you can also use MetricFlow's interfaces to construct APIs for integrations to bring metrics into downstream tools in your data stack.

 To get up and running with your own metrics, you should rely on [MetricFlow’s documentation](https://docs.getdbt.com/docs/build/build-metrics-intro).

 ## Licensing